The Apostles' Creed -- Fundamental beliefs statement

 The Apostles' Creed -- "This I believe"

 Began taking shape in 125 AD.
-Name derived from the fact that it reflected the teaching of the Apostles
+The Name Means that It Reflects the Teaching of the Apostles

 I believe in God, the Father Almighty,